Operational history of the Sukhoi Su-25

 A Russian Air Force Su-25 in 2012.

+The Sukhoi Su-25 has seen combat use in numerous conflicts since its operational introduction in 1980.
+Originally deployed by Soviet forces during the Soviet–Afghan War, the aircraft has since been operated by the air forces of many countries across multiple continents.
+This article covers the combat history of the Su-25 chronologically, from its first operational use in Afghanistan through conflicts in the Middle East, Africa, the Caucasus, and Eastern Europe.
+The Su-25 has participated in conflicts including the Soviet–Afghan War, the Iran–Iraq War, the Persian Gulf War, the Chechen Wars, the Russo-Georgian War, the Syrian Civil War, and the War in Donbas, among others.
+It has been operated by the air forces of Russia, Ukraine, Iraq, Georgia, Angola, Sudan, Chad, Ivory Coast, and several other nations.

 1980–1989

 Soviet–Afghan War

 In total, the Sukhoi Su-25 amassed a total of 60,000 sorties throughout its service in Afghanistan until the Soviet withdrawal in February 1989.
 The first combat Su-25 unit to be formed was the 200th Independent Attack Squadron (OShAE) based out of Sital-Chai in Soviet Azerbaijan.
 The first aircraft from the unit arrived in Afghanistan in May 1980 with the full unit deploying in June to Shindand airfield in the western part of the country.
 The deployment was called Operation Exam and involved a team of engineers and technicians who would oversee the aircraft and evaluate its performance.
 The first Su-25 combat missions began on 25 July with the 200th OShAE flying counterinsurgency sorties and close air support in support of the 5th Motorized Rifle Division.
 By 1982, the Su-25's area of responsibility expanded and the aircraft began flying missions sometimes as far as Kabul with pilots flying on average 4–5, sometimes as many as 8, sorties a day.
 The aircraft typically flew with external fuel tanks to increase its range but was barred from flying in poor weather conditions or nighttime due to faulty navigational equipment.
 By the time the squadron left Afghanistan in October 1982, its Su-25s had logged more than 2,000 sorties with no losses, however some had sustained damage due to ground fire.
 The deployment allowed engineers to make several modifications to the aircraft's weapons systems, replacing them with ones more suited for mountain operations and installing increased countermeasures and defensive systems.

 Soviet Su-25 Frogfoot aircraft on display at the 38th Paris International Air and Space Show in 1989.